Confidentiality & Data Sharing

 Please read our Privacy Statement (3 page pdf, published 25/5/18 under GDPR, the General Data Protection Regulation)

-We ask for information about you only so you can receive the best possible care and treatment - please read the NHS Choices information about your NHS Health record if you have any questions about this.
+We ask for information about you only so you can receive the best possible care and treatment - please read the NHS website information about your NHS Health record if you have any questions about this.

 Patient records are kept electronically on our practice systems.
 As the data controller of patients' personal confidential data, GP practices have a duty to protect the data they hold.
 Read more about how we handle your information, including using data for audit and research.

 Everyone working in the NHS has a legal duty to maintain the highest level of confidentiality about patient information.
 We only pass information concerning you to people who have a genuine need for it.
 Whenever we can we shall remove details that identify you as an individual.

 There are a number of data-sharing initiatives which potentially mean your GP medical records are available to other organisations.
 These are described below together with methods for opting-out if you do not want to share your personal data in these ways.

 All these systems are based upon the national Personal Demographics Service database (PDS).
 This is the national electronic database of NHS patient demographic details such as name, address, date of birth and NHS Number.
 The PDS enables a patient to be readily identified by the NHS quickly and accurately; it does not hold any clinical or sensitive data.